Primary prevention

 Two phase 3 randomised placebo-controlled clinical trials using the adjuvanted virus-like particle vaccine enroled 3667 participants.
 The studies met their primary endpoint; 97.8% of vaccinated participants produced neutralising antibodies.
 However, clinical efficacy was only inferred from a specific neutralising antibody titre threshold selected as a surrogate marker.
 The most common adverse effects included headache, muscle pain, and injection site pain.
 These studies are yet to be published, and post-marketing efficacy studies are required to confirm the vaccine’s effectiveness.[45][46]

 Severe or prolonged chikungunya-like adverse effects that may prevent daily activities or require medical intervention are possible after vaccination.
-Post-marketing studies are required to assess the serious risk of severe chikungunya-like adverse reactions following administration.
+Further post-marketing studies are required to assess the serious risk of severe chikungunya-like adverse reactions following administration.

 Vaccines in development